Repeat these Sanskrit mantras for more peace inside and out. Use them in your meditations or whenever you need them.

 When I gladden my heart, I awaken the energy of gratitude.
 This energy uplifts and expands me.
 By opening my heart, I can feel gratitude deeply.
 Gratitude shifts the moment by shifting me.
 Nothing around me changes; I change.

 True gratitude comes from knowing that you belong in the infinite dance of life.

 3. Kritajna Hum: I am gratitude.

 My true self is always grateful.
 I am connected with everything else in the universe.
-I am like an ocean–the deeper I go within, the more profoundly I become one with the stillness that is my true self.
+I am like an ocean -- the deeper I go within, the more I connect with the stillness of my true self.

-Gratitude is the beacon that guides me to that place where meaning, dreams, truth, and love exists, no matter what or who I must be today in the world.
+Gratitude is the beacon that guides me to that place where meaning, truth, and love exists.

 Gratitude connects you to the joy that's hidden in plain view, patiently waiting to be seen.